 Guided Tours

-Enjoy our guided tours at the Fort Bayard Museum & National Historic Landmark Saturdays from 10am to 2pm.
+Enjoy our guided tours at the Fort Bayard Museum & National Historic Landmark Saturdays from 10am to 2pm, and both Saturdays and Sundays from 10am to 2pm from May through September.
 Special tour arrangements may be made by appointment.* Tours are led by Society members knowledgeable not only in the history of the fort and hospital, but in the broader history of the Southwest.

 Guests are requested to meet in front of the Commanding Doctor’s Home and Museum, along the west side of the Parade Ground.